ddnexus/pagy/docs/how-to.md

 ## Maximizing Performance

-Here are some tips that will help chosing the best way to use Pagy, depending on your requirements and environment.
+Here are some tips that will help choosing the best way to use Pagy, depending on your requirements and environment.

 ### Consider the nav_js